 Making morphemes meaningful mini-workshop July 7th 2022 7-8:30pm (PD465)

-YES, IT WILL BE RECORDED AND MADE AVAILABLE TO YOU AFTERWARDS.
+THE RECORDING WILL BE UPLOADED AND MADE AVAILABLE TO YOU BY JULY 14.

 “Is there an app I can use to help me break words into prefix/base/suffix?”